 Click here for International Student Requirements

 Please carefully review the admissions requirements to ensure all documents are submitted and your application is complete.

 Applying to C.C.E.C. as an international student is easy.
 Once you have decided which program you would like to apply for, complete and submit your application online by attaching scanned copies of necessary supporting documents.
 You can find more information about what supporting documents are required in the Admission Requirements section.
 Click here for Online Admission Application Page

 Step 5: Admission Offer and Acceptance

 If your application is complete and C.C.E.C. accepts your application for a specific program, you will receive a formal offer of admission along with an enrolment contract via email.
 You must respond to it by the expiry date noted on your offer letter/documentation.
-To verify the legitimacy of your offer, you can email or call the admission line at 1-905-499-3631 EXT 103.
+To verify the legitimacy of your offer, you can verify it yourself or email (include your full name and reference number in the email).
 To accept the offer, refer back to your offer letter for instructions.